alwaysdata/documentation/content/sites/use-probes/index.en.md

 Examples (a non-exhaustive list):

-  - any problem resulting from incorrect server use by the customer,
+  - any problem resulting from incorrect server use by the user,
-  - abnormal behavior by the customer's applications,
+  - abnormal behavior by the user's applications,
   - any performance problem not caused by a server or network malfunction,
-  - server resource saturation by customer applications,
+  - server resource saturation by user applications,
   - any network malfunction whose origin is not alwaysdata's responsibility.

 {{% notice note %}}